-84 Phrases and Euphemisms
+84 Abbreviations, Phrases and Euphemisms

 Every language has many idiomatic phrases, constructs that have unexpected meanings.
 Generally they cannot be translated from language to language.